 Dear St. Francis Families and Friends,

-It’s my privilege to welcome each of you to the 2019-2020 St. Francis High School – Salesian College Preparatory online home.
+It’s my privilege to welcome each of you to the 2020-2021 St. Francis High School – Salesian College Preparatory online home.
 I am very eager to continue my journey as the President/Principal of one of the top private, Catholic, Salesian high schools in the state.
-I have spent 34 years in Salesian education, providing me with a profound understanding of the responsibility that our faculty, coaches, and staff have in mentoring young women and men to become successful adults equipped with a strong set of Catholic values and the moral fortitude to be leading global citizens.
+I have spent 39 years in Salesian education, both as a student and educator, and this experience provides me with a profound understanding of the responsibility that our faculty, coaches, and staff have in mentoring young women and men to become successful adults equipped with a strong set of Catholic values and the moral fortitude to be leading global citizens.

-Our great school is named after St. Francis of Assisi, but our spirit and passion comes from our patron, St. John Bosco.
+With this reopening overview, I would like to introduce who we are: Our great school is named after St. Francis of Assisi, but our spirit and passion come from our patron, St. John Bosco.
 The story of St. John Bosco and his mission is inspiring.
 It captures the essence of our vision:

 To ensure every student is prepared to attend a 4-year college and possesses the values of a good Christian and an honest global citizen.

 Since 2001, the partnership between the Diocese of Monterey, Salesian priests and brothers who follow the model of St. John Bosco, and our community of parents has empowered young women and men to be successful.
 They find success in the classroom, on the court and field, and in the community as each student and staff member continues to demonstrate servant leadership and a commitment to social justice.
-Students graduate from St. Francis, a Salesian college preparatory high school, as confident and dynamic young women and men of character who are ready to lead, influence, serve, and inspire.
+Students graduate from St. Francis as confident and dynamic young women and men of character who are ready to lead, influence, serve, and inspire.

-As evidence of that readiness, we want to share with you the following noteworthy accomplishments from the last 4 years:
+As evidence of that high-level learning, we want to share with you the following noteworthy accomplishments from the last 4 years:

 - Students annually test well above average on the PSAT and SAT exams.
 Our four-year SAT scores are 34 points higher than the local and national average.